Hampton Shelter Guidelines

 - Listen to advice on evacuation and leave promptly when advised to do so.

 - Recognize that a public shelter's primary function is to provide a roof over your head.
 Food and blankets may not always be available.

-Bethel High School is our designated Pet Friendly Shelter.
-Other shelters are not equipped or staffed for pet sheltering.
+- Pet owners should contact 311 or check news sources above for information about available shelters that can accommodate animals.
+Pet-friendly shelters will be designated as necessary during severe weather.
+Some shelters are not equipped or staffed for pet sheltering.
 Weapons and alcoholic beverages are not allowed in a shelter.
 Circumstances may also require a ban on cigarettes or cigar smoking.

-Wherever you go, take provisions with you.
-Remember, you are not a guest, you are a refugee.
-Help others in a shelter any way you can.
+- Wherever you go, take provisions with you.
+Try to help others in a shelter any way you can.